Tinkerforge/doc/en/source/Software/IPConnection_Ruby.rst

  Possible enumeration types are:

- * ENUMERATION_TYPE_AVAILABLE (0): Device is available (enumeration triggered
+ * IPConnection::ENUMERATION_TYPE_AVAILABLE (0): Device is available
-   by user).
+   (enumeration triggered by user).
- * ENUMERATION_TYPE_CONNECTED (1): Device is newly connected (automatically
+ * IPConnection::ENUMERATION_TYPE_CONNECTED (1): Device is newly connected
-   send by Brick after establishing a communication connection).
+   (automatically send by Brick after establishing a communication connection).
    This indicates that the device has potentially lost its previous configuration and needs to be reconfigured.
- * ENUMERATION_TYPE_DISCONNECTED (2): Device is disconnected (only possible
+ * IPConnection::ENUMERATION_TYPE_DISCONNECTED (2): Device is disconnected
-   for USB connection).
+   (only possible for USB connection).
 In this case only *uid* and *enumeration_type* are vaild.

  It should be possible to implement plug-and-play functionality with this (as is done in Brick Viewer).